mirage/qubes-mirage-firewall/README.md

 ## Deploy

 If you want to deploy manually, unpack `mirage-firewall.tar.bz2` in domU.
-The tarball contains `vmlinuz`, which is the unikernel itself, plus a couple of dummy files that Qubes requires:
+The tarball contains `vmlinuz`, which is the unikernel itself, plus a dummy initramfs file that Qubes requires:

     [user@dev ~]$ tar xjf mirage-firewall.tar.bz2